samuelusc/CSCI596-Project/recommending system/README.md

 The Netflix Prize dataset was a famous dataset released by Netflix for a competition to improve the accuracy of their movie recommendation system. <br>

 - [TMDB 5000 Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)
-The "TMDB 5000" dataset refers to a collection of data from The Movie Database (TMDB), a popular, user-editable database for movies and TV shows.It includes a wide range of data such as titles, genres, release dates, budgets, revenues, production companies, countries, vote counts, and average vote scores.
+The Movie Database (TMDB), a popular, user-editable database for movies and TV shows.It includes a wide range of data such as titles, genres, release dates, budgets, revenues, production companies, countries, vote counts, and average vote scores.

 **Test Instruction**
 To evaluate our recommendation module, follow these steps: